autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/index.md

 This page explains how to set up the development environment that are described in the System Configuration chapter.

-These contents will be updated for Open AD Kit version 2.0."
+"These contents will be updated for Open AD Kit version 2.0."

 ## Minimum requirements